 "It's a big, big part of the culture out here; if you come to Whistler on Australia Day, it's pretty much bigger than Christmas," Amy, a 26-year-old Australian living in Whistler, told VICE.

-The explanation for why can, at least in part, be chalked up to the Working Holiday Program that Commonwealth countries take part in.
+The explanation for why this is, at least in part, can be chalked up to the Working Holiday Program that Commonwealth countries take part in.
 Though the specific regulations depend on your country of origin, if you currently want to go to Canada on this kind of visa, you must be between 18 and 35 years old to be eligible.
-If you get a visa, you're allowed to work temporarily in Canada for two years—and what you do in your free time while you're not working, well, that's up to you.
-Though the minimum wage is pretty damn high in Australia—over $17 [$12 USD]—many young Australians choose to temporarily leave their home country behind to go traveling or on working vacation as a rite of passage.
+If you get a visa, you're allowed to come work temporarily in Canada for two years—and what you do in your free time while you're not working, well, that's up to you.
+Though the minimum wage is pretty damn high in Australia—over $17—many young Australians choose to temporarily leave their home country behind to go travelling or on working holiday as a rite of passage.
 When it comes to Canada specifically, the country provides them with something their home does not have much of—snow.

 "I left a ridiculously high-paying job I loved, my friends—hell, I missed the birth of my best friend's first-born child by coming here—left family to move to the other side of the planet to play in Neverneverland and act immature and just work, party, and snowboard," Dean, a 23-year-old Aussie living in Whistler told VICE.